Redocly/redocly-cli/docs/rules/arazzo/sourceDescriptions-name-unique.md

 ## API design principles

-To avoid confusion or unexpected outputs, each `sourceDescription` object should have a unique `name` property.
+To avoid confusion or unexpected outputs, each Source Description object should have a unique `name` property.

 ## Configuration